jex004/Recipe-Complexity-Report/README.md

 Since our p-value of 0.0 is less than our significane level of 0.05, we reject our null hypothesis.
 We have sufficient evidence to suggest that tagging a recipe as easy significantly increases the number of reviews that the recipe receives.

+A plot showing the impact of recipes being tagged as easy on the number of interactions is shown below.

+<iframe
+  src="assets/permutation.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Framing a Prediction Problem